Police have beefed up security around Temple University after three students were robbed at gunpoint this week, officials said.

 The students all told police a man brandished a silver handgun and demanded money.
 No one was injured.

 One robber was described as a 5-foot-10 to 6-foot African American man with a light complexion and a beard.
 He was wearing a puffy vest over a gray hooded sweatshirt.
 The other man was described as about 5-foot-5, with a darker complexion and a puffy jacket.

 The descriptions were given by students who were robbed in separate incidents, Betzner said.

-Betzner said students should try to walk with friends and avoid dark walkways or hidden "shortcuts" in favor of better-lighted main streets.
+Betzner said that students should try to walk with friends and avoid dark walkways or "shortcuts" in favor of better-lighted main streets.
 He also recommended that students stay aware of their surroundings by not talking on cell phones or listening to music.

 Students can also take advantage of the campus's on-campus transportation system, the Owloop.
 Information can be found online at www.temple.edu/safety.

-Anyone with information or who sees anything suspicious is asked to call 911.
+Anyone with information or who sees anything suspicious is being asked to call 911.
 Students can also dial 1-1234 from a campus phone or 215-204-1234 from a non-campus phone.